sorentwo/kiq/README.md

   processed
 * [x] Reliable job pushing in the event of network disconnection
 * [x] Unique job support, prevent enqueuing duplicate jobs within a period of time
+* [x] Leadership election, a foundation for queue resurrection and periodic jobs
 * [ ] Batch job support, monitor a collection of jobs as a group and execute callbacks when all jobs are complete
 * [ ] Periodic job support, schedule jobs to be enqueued automatically on a